 - Students who attend SI sessions discover appropriate application of study strategies, such as note taking, organization, etcetera.

-- SI Resources provided by STEM Student Success Center:
+- SI Resources provided by the Learning Center:

 - SI session materials and resources

 - Classroom facilitated sessions provided by SI Leader

 - SI Leaders

 - Are students who have successfully complete dhte course (in most cases) with assigned instructor